0xCOrS/WriteUps/Monteverde.md

 ### LDAP Enumeration

 After getting Domain credentials is useful to perform LDAP authenticated enumeration us-ing python.
-My main goal now is to obtain more info about user “mhope” (who is not allowed to authenticate via LDAP).
+My main goal now is to obtain more info about user ```mhope``` (who is not allowed to authenticate via LDAP).

 ```
 import ldap3